Originally published on November 2, 2015, updated July 29, 2020

 You can watch the webinar above or check out the show notes below for the recap and a full transcript.

 First things first, let’s talk about risk.
-“If you are private label, then you are legally liable for your products so you want to make sure that they meet requirements,” warns Greer.
+“If you are private label, then you are legally liable for your products so you want to make sure that they meet requirements,” said Greer.
 Before launching your branded products, you need to become extremely familiar with safety regulations in the United States and anywhere else you plan to sell.

 Safety aside, you also don’t want to be selling anything that breaks after only a couple of uses.
 Remember, Amazon is a customer-focused company.
 If buyers are complaining about what you’re selling, it’s not going to go well.
 It’s essential, therefore, that you build and maintain a secure supply chain and sourcing strategy for your products.